Suzuki Escudo Pikes Peak Special

 2.3 Suzuki Escudo Pikes Peak Special SPEC’98

 The year 1998 would see two challenges for the Japanese: in addition to the race at Pikes Peak, they would face their “arch nemesis” Rod Millen in the Queenstown Gold Rush, a Hill Climb race held on April 13 in New Zealand.
-For the first time, Tajima and the V6 Shield beat Millen, setting the record of 8m13s60, promising to intensify the dispute in Colorado.
+For the first time, Tajima and the V6 Escudo beat Millen, setting the record of 8m13s60, promising to intensify the dispute in Colorado.

 Several new features were implemented in the Escudo SPEC-98 , starting with the air intakes (12), which became sort of a scoop over the “hood”.
 Two fences (13) were also added near the windshield, to prevent the airflow from migrating.
 Finally, an air intake over the windshield (14) was added, with unknown function.
 In this image we can also see in greater definition the louvers and central opening for radiator ventilation.